alionureskiocak/alionureskiocak/README.md

 # Hi there 👋

-I'm Ali, a **3rd-year Computer Engineering student at Ege University**.
+I'm Ali Onur Eskiocak, a **3rd-year Computer Engineering student at Ege University**.
 I enjoy coding in **Kotlin** and building **Android apps**.
 Currently exploring new projects and learning as I go.